evaera/Rocs/docs/index.html.md

 ## `getComponents`
 `rocs:getComponents(component: componentResolvable): array<Aggregate>`

-Returns an array of all component aggregates of the given type in the entire Rocs instance.
+Returns an array of all Aggregates of the given type in the entire Rocs instance.

 <aside class="warning"><strong>Do not modify this array</strong>, as it is used internally.
 If you need to mutate, you must copy it first.</aside>